Katie, the writer behind Greetings from Ireland

 I've been to America more times than I can count.
 I have friends there.
 I've driven across it, eaten in its diners, sat in its Irish bars listening to people talk about Cork and Kerry and Galway as if they'd been there yesterday — when really it was their grandmother who had been there, eighty years ago.

 The moment that stays with me most happened at my cousin's wedding in Florida.
 I was asked to read Go néirí an bóthar leat — May the Road Rise Up to Meet You — first in Irish, then in English.
 Afterwards, person after person came up to me with tears in their eyes.
 Some had never heard Irish spoken aloud before.
-Some didn't know the words but felt something in them anyway.
 One woman told me her grandmother had said that blessing every morning of her life without ever explaining what it meant.

 "Person after person came up to me with tears in their eyes.
 Some had never heard Irish spoken aloud before.
 They just felt something."